-Erin Olivo, (Oh-leave-oh) Ph.D., MPH, is an author and licensed clinical psychologist with more than 22-years of experience treating patients dealing with stress, anxiety and depression.
-From July 2004 – 2017, she was an Assistant Clinical Professor of Medical Psychology at the Columbia University, College of Physicians and Surgeons.
+Erin Olivo, (Oh-leave-oh) Ph.D., MPH, is an author and licensed clinical psychologist with more than 25-years of experience treating patients dealing with stress, anxiety and depression.

 Although Erin loved science as a kid, it was her experience volunteering at the local hospital that had the greatest impact on her professional career.
 She witnessed firsthand how little things could make a big difference in a patients’ stay.
 Because of that, she made sure to spend extra time with those who were lonely or just wanted to talk.
 The hospital was also where Erin learned how multi-disciplinary healthcare worked and that everyone on the health-care team, from the doctor to the social worker, played a part in a patient’s recovery.